inclusivenaming/website/content/blog/power-of-words.md

 If we truly want to **create spaces where everyone feels valued, represented, and included,** we need to start by **choosing better words.**

-### Inclusive Naming Is Not About "Cancel Culture" —I t’s About Building a Better Future
+### Inclusive Naming Is Not About "Cancel Culture" — It’s About Building a Better Future

 This movement isn’t about “policing language.”
 It’s about **intentionally creating a culture where words reflect our values, not outdated norms.**